cbmr-data/cbmr-data.github.io/esrum/source/usage/slurm/advanced.rst

    It is not possible to use ``--overlap`` when you have reserved GPUs using the ``--gres`` option.
 This also means that you cannot monitor GPU resource usage in this manner, as other jobs on the same node cannot access already reserved GPUs.
+See the :ref:`s_monitoring_gpu_utilization` section for instructions on how to monitor GPU utilization.

 *************************************
  Running multiple tasks using arrays